PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

     └── ...
 ```

 The key files are `cluster.spec` and `config` which control the overall structure of our cluster.
-Dissecting these configuration files is a great way to take our Kubernetes knowledge to the next level, however sadly that is outside the scope of this chapter!
+Dissecting these configuration files is a great way to take our Kubernetes knowledge to the next level.

+Sadly that is beyond the scope of this chapter, and indeed beyond the scope of Node Cookbook.
+However, we now know how to build, manage, and deploy a distributed Node.js system.

 ### See also

-**TODO DMC**
+* TBD